Dear R eaders:

 a literary man."

-So it is no surprise to learn that
+So it is no surprise to

-carry out the first geological survey of
+commission to carry out the first geological

-Massachusetts in 1830, Edward Hitchcock was
+survey of Massachusetts in 1830, Edward

-off and running, notebook in one hand,
+Hitchcock was off and running, notebook in one

-mineralogical hammer in the other.
-Over the
+hand, mineralogical hammer in the other.
+Over

-corner of the state, observing, recording,
+every corner of the state, observing,

-collecting specimens, and pondering the
+recording, collecting specimens, and pondering

-implications of his findings for his notions
+the implications of his findings for his

-of geological history and God's plan for
+notions of geological history and God's plan

-earth.
+for earth.
 It proved to be a life-altering

 experience for Hitchcock and a pivotal event